 If you skip a day, practice self-compassion, and begin again.
 Put it in your calendar as a non-negotiable appointment with yourself.
 It is just as important as eating right, getting plenty of rest or going to the gym

 As you write, you will begin to see patterns in your thoughts, beliefs, and behaviors.
 You will have a heightened awareness of how you make decisions and the impact they make on daily life.

 Practice gratitude – Showing thankfulness keeps our energy vibrating at its highest levels.
-You can be grateful for small things like a beautiful sunrise, a letter that came in the mail or a quiet moment during a hectic day.
-You can also show gratitude for being approved for a mortgage, your best friend’s engagement or a promotion at work.
+You can be grateful for small things like a beautiful sunrise, a letter that came in the mail, or a quiet moment during a hectic day.
+You can also show gratitude for being approved for a mortgage, a best friend’s engagement, or a promotion at work.

-There is no right or wrong way to express gratitude.
+There is no right or wrong in expressing gratitude.
 Nothing is too small to mention, if it makes you feel good, celebrate it with gratitude.
 Like energy attracts like energy and the more you express gratitude the more things you’ll attract into your life to be grateful for.

 Acknowledge where you are and any challenges you’re facing in getting to the next milestone.
 Record what is holding you back and create a plan for pushing through.
 Note how and where you can ask for the support you need.